nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTest/TestScript.md

 ------
 ### 3.1 Delete task
 > **Command:** `delete (index)`<br>
- - index: the second last index in the list, which is an instance of `tennis training`.<br>
+ - index: the third last index in the list, which is an instance of `tennis training`.<br>

 > **Result:**<br>
  - Result display panel posts message:<br>